-\textbf{Motion forecasting in end-to-end driving pipelines.} Recent works propose to directly learn forecasting models directly from raw data \citep{fast_and_furious,liang2020pnpnet,liftsplat,fiery,weng2022affinipred,zhang2022trajectory,mtp,gu2023vip3d,uniad}.
-To address this issue of error propagation in the downstream forecasting module, \citep{mtp, peri2022forecasting_future_detection} replace the one-to-one assignment in tracking with a one-to-many one. \citep{weng2022affinipred, zhang2022trajectory} perform implicit data association by using detections and their affinity matrices as inputs.
-ViP3D \citep{gu2023vip3d} introduces a query-based visual trajectory prediction pipeline that utilizes visual information from raw images.
-However, they use manually annotated HD maps in their pipeline.
-UniAD \citep{uniad} integrates perception and prediction tasks into a unified network, prioritizing task coordination towards the ultimate goal of planning.
-Yet, these joint perception-to-forecasting models have not been directly compared to the established pure motion forecasting models, primarily due to differences in their approaches and evaluation criteria.
-However, we believe that better connecting these two threads of research would benefit both: end-to-end methods would incorporate insights from pure forecasting, while the latter would align better with real-world constraints.
-Moreover, evaluating motion forecasting method is not trivial.
-Different from standard motion forecasting benchmarks like nuScenes Prediction \citep{nuscenes} that provide ground-truth trajectories with correct identities, errors from the upstream perception tasks can cause errors in the number and quality of predicted trajectories.
-Therefore, an adapted evaluation protocol is needed with metrics considering the upstream errors \citep{philion2020planner_centric_metrics, weng2023joint, peri2022forecasting_future_detection}.
-Our work, by pulling both approaches into a single evaluation framework, is a step towards that goal.
+\textbf{Motion forecasting in end-to-end driving pipelines.} Recent works propose to learn forecasting models directly from raw data \cite{fast_and_furious,liang2020pnpnet,liftsplat, fiery,weng2022affinipred,zhang2022trajectory,mtp,gu2023vip3d,uniad}.
+To address the issue of error propagation in the downstream forecasting module, MTP \cite{mtp} and FutureDet \cite{peri2022forecasting_future_detection} replace the one-to-one assignment in tracking with a one-to-many one, as motion forecasting performances can be deteriorated by identity switches and detection errors \cite{mtp}.
+AffiniPred \cite{weng2022affinipred} and Zhang et al. \cite{zhang2022trajectory} perform implicit data association by using detections and their affinity matrices as inputs instead of working on past trajectories.
+These studies have a special focus on the tracking error while {\cite{bahari2022vehicle} and \cite{sarva2023advd} tackle a subset of imperfections with an adversarial scene or object generation.
+Differently, we focus on understanding the impacts of real-world inputs from various state-of-the-art perception methods on the different motion forecasting paradigms.} Yet, joint perception-to-forecasting models (ViP3D \cite{gu2023vip3d}, UniAD \cite{uniad}) have not been directly compared to the established pure motion forecasting models, primarily due to differences in their approaches and evaluation criteria.
+An adapted evaluation protocol is needed with metrics considering the upstream errors \cite{philion2020planner_centric_metrics, weng2023joint, peri2022forecasting_future_detection, ivanovic2022heterogeneous}.
+Our work is the first to pull both approaches into a single evaluation framework.